3. Dog Owner Training Instead Of Dog Training

 Treats and toys remain at home, or in the car, not in the pockets of the dog owner.

-- A private lesson costs CHF 135/hour, including mileage and driving time up to 5 km total driving distance.
+- My hourly rate for coaching in dog matters is CHF 135/hour, including mileage and driving time up to 5 km total driving distance.

 - As from 5 km total driving distance, the driving time pro rata plus a kilometre fee of CHF 1.00/km + VAT/MWST is charged.